intino/intino/README.md

 This repository contains the reference implementation of Intino used in the experiments reported in:

-> **Intino: A contract-driven method for engineering DSML families**
+> **Facing the DSML Adoption Challenge with a Holistic Approach Based on Language Inheritance and Contract-Based Specialization**
 Roncal Andrés, O. (2025).
 Intino.
-Facing DSML Adoption Challenge through Language Inheritance and Contract-Based Specialization (Version 2.0.0) [Computer software]. https://github.com/intino/intino
+Facing the DSML Adoption Challenge with a Holistic Approach Based on Language Inheritance and Contract-Based Specialization (Version 2.0.0) [Computer software]. https://github.com/intino/intino

 ---